Michel de Castelnau: Life

+England and Scotland in the 1560s

 During the next ten years Castelnau was employed in various important missions: first to Queen Elizabeth to negotiate a peace.
-Castelnau was concerned by the troubles in Scotland at Mary's marriage to Lord Darnley, the Chaseabout Raid, and the murder of David Rizzio.
+In March 1564, Castelnau visited Scotland to encourage Mary, Queen of Scots, to marry a French Duke.
+After Mary married to Lord Darnley in July 1565, he was involved in diplomatic responses to her troubles during the Chaseabout Raid and he visited her at Holyroodhouse.
+He returned to Edinburgh following the murder of David Rizzio.
 He went to see Mary, Queen of Scots, at Edinburgh Castle in April 1566.
 She was pregnant.

+Wars of Religion

-Next he was sent to the Duke of Alba, the new governor of the Netherlands.
+Castelnau was sent to the Duke of Alba, the new governor of the Netherlands.
 On this occasion he discovered the project formed by the Prince of Condé and Admiral Coligny to seize and carry off the royal family at Monceaux (1567).
 After the battle of St. Denis he was again sent to Germany to solicit aid against the Protestants; and on his return he was rewarded for his services with the post of governor of Saint-Dizier and a company of orderlies.
 At the head of his company he took part in the battles of Jarnac and Moncontour.